joe-sandbox/cs2-pdxmods2wine/README.md

 # cs2-pdxmods2wine
-Small utility to fix the paths and names of the assets inside a mod
+Small utility to fix the paths and names of the assets inside all the mods directory

 When you download a mod from PDX Mods the file structure would look like this: